-As indicated, I used KAL stevia, later switching to Organic Kal Stevia and Trader Joe’s Stevia.
-As always, feel free to use your favorite and preferred sweetener.
+I currently use Stevia Select but as always, feel free to use your favorite and preferred sweetener.

 I found that these were perfect served in a small coffee cup, 6 oz ramekins or mini wine glasses.
 I also used a martini glass.
 Very pretty!
 This mousse would be GREAT in your child’s lunch box.
 Check out these small glass containers with lids to make your own pudding cups!